 Developing personal dispositions

 Our personal dispositions we form as individuals don’t come from reading about them in a book or discovering them spontaneously.
 Rather, students build personal skills gradually over time through constant use and interaction with others.
 That’s how the International Primary Curriculum views children’s learning of personal skills.
-Instead of dedicated lessons about morality or respect, the opportunities to experience and practise very specific personal dispositions are built into the learning tasks within each thematic unit.
-In addition, many of these tasks are group activities which encourage children to consider each others’ ideas and opinions, share responsibilities, respect other people’s views and communicate effectively.
+Instead of dedicated lessons about morality or respect, opportunities to experience specific personal dispositions are built into learning tasks.
+In addition, many of these tasks are group activities that encourage children to consider each others’ ideas and opinions, share responsibilities, respect other people’s views, and communicate effectively.

-For example, in the IPC Water unit, a group of children have to make a water turbine.
-They start by creating if from cardboard and, through their own research and development — along with gentle guidance from the teacher — work out how to improve their design to make it more resilient and effective.
+For example, in the IPC Water unit, a group of children must build a model of a water turbine.
+They start by creating it from cardboard; through their own research and development (along with gentle guidance from the teacher), work out how to improve their design to make it more resilient and effective.
 On the one hand, students learn about the power of water; beyond this, they’re also developing the skills of cooperation, enquiry, communication, and adaptability.

-For UK and British international schools, the IPC learning goals are cross-referenced to meet the National Curriculum guidelines of England, assuring teachers that their children are learning in a rigorous as well as engaging, creative and relevant way.
-Cross-reference documents are also available for Welsh and Dutch schools and one is underway for Scottish schools too.
+As an example, British international schools cross-reference IPC learning goals with the National Curriculum for England.
+This allows teachers the assurance that their children are learning in a rigorous as well as engaging, creative, and relevant way.
+Cross-references are also available for Welsh and Scottish students to be able to learn using their home curriculum abroad.